-In fact, almost nobody uses plain TeX-they all use LaTeX equivalents plus a huge repository of packages available from the The Comprehensive TeX Archive Network (CTAN) archive.
-SILE does not benefit from the large ecosystem and community that has grown up around TeX.
-In that sense, TeX will remain ahead of SILE for some time to come.
+In fact, almost nobody uses plain TeX-they all use LaTeX equivalents.3 Additionally they leverage a huge repository of packages available from the The Comprehensive TeX Archive Network (CTAN) archive.
+SILE does not benefit from the large ecosystem and community that has grown up around TeX.4 In that sense, TeX will remain ahead of SILE for some time to come.
 But in terms of core capabilities, SILE aims at being at least equivalent to TeX.